South Korea Bucket List – the complete list of things worth doing

 Pick Hallabobg during harvest season on Jeju Island

-That’s why you should visit Jeju Island during the harvesting season when you can pick your fruit and savor it in its natural setting.
-Throughout the island, there are tourist-friendly farms that will allow you to visit and explain everything there is to know about the harvest process and not only.
+That’s why you should visit Jeju Island during the harvesting season, when you can pick your fruit and savor it in its natural setting.

 October to February is the peak season for tangerines on Jeju Island.